Background pattern

 Blood and lymphatic system disorders

-Very rare: anemia, pancytopenia (decreased count of all blood elements), decreased platelets.
+Very rare: anemia, pancytopenia (decrease in all blood cell elements), decreased platelet count.

 Immune system disorders